per2jensen/dar-backup/README.md

     http://dar.linux.free.fr/doc/usage_notes.html#Parchive
   - Test the archive after
   - Tries to find a file < 10MB, and restores it under /tmp
-  - Copies dar_static to server
+  - Copies dar_static to server (handy to have the statically linked binary available in the future)
   - Simple to add backups, including directories to include and to exclude in each backup
   - Run a single backup definition from backups.d/
-  - sshfs *can* be used to mount remote directory (this was previously hard coded into the script) an ssh key setup has to be in place for the automatic mount
+  - sshfs *can* be used to mount remote directory (this was previously hard coded into the script)
+    - sshfs uses [FUSE](https://www.kernel.org/doc/html/latest/filesystems/fuse.html), allowing a non-privileged user to mount remote storage.
   - Logs to a logfile in a user configured directory
   - Can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
   - Status messages are sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
-  - Improved testing: an automatic backup test is now performed on every commit using Githup actions
+  - test cases: an automatic backup test is now performed on every commit using Githup actions

 # Invocation